A Basin-Selection Perspective on Grokking via Singular Learning Theory: Singular Learning Theory

 \subsubsection{Statistical properties of models}

-We now briefly explain some results above the statistical properties of the model.
+We now briefly explain some results about the statistical properties of the model.
 First of all, let us unpack what the free energy actually encodes.
 From Bayes' rule we know that:

 Take logs and expectation over $w \sim p(w|D_n)$ now.